jamisonorton/startup/README.md

 ## Startup Service

-I added some express logic for calling the api
+I added some express logic for calling the api.
+Remember when using a .env file to not have random spaces next to the string and = sign.
+So it should be NAME=string not NAME = string.
+Also connecting to the mongodb you can use 2 methods.
+First the URI that they give you can add the database that you want to connect to before the first ? or you can add another variable just for the database name.